COLLECTIVE NOUNS

 wood (cut) dependent on the measure

-can, clew or mouthful of worms
+can, clew, mouthful, squirm or wiggle of worms

 gloom or quiver of yews